hacktifytechnologies/Network-DakshinLink-BGPPrefixHijacking/Network-DakshinLink-BGPPrefixHijack/Red/Red-Writeup.md

   Specifies the destination target using UDP, typically on port 161.

 - `.1.3.6.1.2.1.47.1.1.1.1.11`

-  The Object Identifier (OID) corresponding to `entPhysicalSerialNum`.
-It returns the serial numbers of physical hardware components on the device, including:

-  - Chassis
-  - Line cards
-  - Power supplies
-  - Other physical modules recognised by the Entity MIB

 This information is commonly used during asset inventory, hardware identification, and security assessments to detect devices exposing sensitive hardware information through insecure SNMP configurations.